PhoenixTales/phoenix-docs/vision/gothic-defined.md

 In the beginning we will analyse the meaning of Gothic as a term and the gothic aesthetics and will make concrete examples of gothic-style in other media to highlight common characteristics.

-We will then analyse Gothic as "another kind of fantasy", compare gothic fantasy with common fantasy, deal with low fantasy as a substantial subcategory of this genre and with gothic horror vs. cosmic horror.
+We will then analyse Gothic as "another kind of fantasy", compare gothic fantasy with common fantasy, deal with the concept of low fantasy and with gothic horror vs. cosmic horror.

-Based on the research of diverse documents and interviews as summarised in the collected quotes in the "Vision of Gothic" we'll describe principles of gothic-like gamedesign in the historical context of game-development and Gothics evolutionary roots in the immersive sims preceeding and inspiring it.
-We will compare this vision of a game with the game that was released, with games of similar character and with titles of the same franchise in context of the design principles of gothic-like immersive sims.
+Based on the research of diverse documents and interviews as summarised in the collected quotes in the ["Vision of Gothic"](/vision/vision-of-gothic) we'll describe principles of gothic-like gamedesign in the historical context of game-development and Gothics evolutionary roots in the immersive sims preceeding and inspiring it, will compare this vision of a game with the game that was released, with games of similar character and with titles of the same franchise in context of the design principles of gothic-like immersive sims.

 Summarising our findings we will then define "what Gothic is", both as a genre and as the actual game that was envisioned in 1996 to 1999 and as it finds expression in the PHOENIX project.